Lucky the dog

 In most cases, the symptoms your dog experiences after being stung by nettles are a result of their body's natural reaction to these compounds.
 It's similar to the way humans react when they touch nettles – an unpleasant but usually not life-threatening experience.

 However, it's essential to keep in mind that some dogs may be more sensitive to nettles than others.
-If your dog has a severe reaction or if you're concerned about their well-being, it's always best to consult your veterinarian for guidance.
+If your dog has a severe reaction or if you're concerned about their well-being, it's always best to consult your vet for guidance.

 Treatment for Nettle Stings on Dogs